 A. Context of Passage Containing Textual Affinities

 A key theme in the exodus story is the firmness or hardness or solidness of the Pharaoh’s mind.
-The three verbs signifying be firm, be hard, or be solid (hazaq, qashah, kabed) haveapproximately the same meaning, and English translations traditionally take all three as meaning “be hard.”
+The three verbs signifying be firm, be hard, or be solid (hazaq, qashah, kabed) have(space needed here) approximately the same meaning, and English translations traditionally take all three as meaning “be hard.”
 Like the three English words, none of the Hebrew words has essentially negative implications.
 Being solid or hard or firm of mind is not inherently wrong; everything depends on the connection in which someone manifests the firmness.
 It is through this context in Exodus that they gain negative connotations.
 English translations speak of the “heart” as the organ affected by the firmness, but the Hebrew word (leb) more often refers to thinking and forming attitudes, whereas “heart” suggests feelings.

-Although the three verbs have similar meanings, they can be used in different ways, in the qal, to mean “be hard” or “become hard,” or in the piel or hiphil to mean “harden.”
+Although the three verbs have similar meanings, they can be used in different ways, in the italics needed qal, to mean “be hard” or “become hard,” or in the piel or hiphil to mean “harden.”
 The hardness can thus be a simple fact, or a process, or something that subjects bring on themselves, or something Yahweh brings about.
 Thus different texts have: I will make Pharaoh’s mind firm (4:21; 14:4); I myself will harden Pharaoh’s mind (7:3); Pharaoh’s mind became firm (7:13, 22; 8:19 [15]; 9:35); Pharaoh’s mind became solid (9:7); he made his mind solid (8:15, 32 [11, 28]; 9:34; Yahweh made Pharaoh’s mind firm (9:12; 10:20, 27; 11:10; 14:8); I have made his mind solid (10:1); I am making the Egyptians’ mind firm (14:17); Pharaoh’s mind was solid (7:14: this is actually the adjective kabed); Pharaoh was hard (13:15).
 Exodus will later also refer to necks being hard, or stiff as translations put it (32:9; 33:3, 5; 34:9).

-Exodus will later also refer to necks being hard, or stiff as translations put it (32:9; 33:3, 5; 34:9).
+Delete space

 B. Context of Related Passages

 At a number of different points, the OT story takes up various elements from the description of firmness in Exodus, and it also appears in a passage from a psalm, from Proverbs, and from a prophet.
 “Yahweh our God hardened his spirit and strengthened his mind” (the verb ’amats; Deut 2:30); “You are not to strengthen your mind” (’amats; Deut 15:7); “It was from Yahweh to make their minds firm” (Josh 11:20); “Why would you make your mind solid?”
-(1 Sam 6:6); he strengthened his mind so as not to turn to Yahweh (2 Chr 36:13); “don’t harden your mind” (Ps 95:8); “the person who hardens his mind falls into trouble” (Prov 28:14); “the entire household of Israel are firm of forehead and hard of mind” (Ezek 3:7).
+(1 Sam 6:6); “he strengthened his mind so as not to turn to Yahweh” (2 Chr 36:13); “don’t harden your mind” (Ps 95:8); “the person who hardens his mind falls into trouble” (Prov 28:14); “the entire household of Israel are firm of forehead and hard of mind” (Ezek 3:7).

 Yahweh uses overlapping expressions in connection with wanting his people to see but not acknowledge or know or understand, in his commission of Isaiah to “fatten this people’s mind, make its ears solid, and smear over its eyes” (Isa 6:10).
 Yahweh is commissioning Isaiah to act in a way that will have the same effect on Judah as his and Moses’s action had on the Pharaoh and the Egyptians, for parallel reasons that have been expounded through Isa 1–5 (Eck).